ballerina-platform/ballerina-dev-website/learn/how-to-observe-ballerina-code.md

 ### Prerequisites

-Make sure you have already installed [Docker](https://www.docker.com/) to setup external products such as Jaeger, Prometheus, etc. You can follow [official documentation](https://docs.docker.com/install/) to install Docker.
+Make sure you have already installed [Docker](https://www.docker.com/) to setup external products such as Jaeger, Prometheus, etc. You can follow [official documentation of Docker](https://docs.docker.com/install/) to install Docker.

 ### Steps